Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 Now you can train the Agent.
 To get ready for training, you must first to change the `Brain` of the agent to be the Learning Brain `RollerBallBrain`.
-Then drag the `RollerBallBrain` into the Academy's `Broadcast Hub` and check to `Control` checkbox for that brain.
+Then, select the Academy GameObject and check the `Control` checkbox for the RollerBallBrain item in the **Broadcast Hub** list.
 From there, the process is the same as described in [Training ML-Agents](Training-ML-Agents.md).

-The hyperparameters for training are specified in the configuration file that you pass to the `mlagents-learn` program.
+The hyperparameters for training are specified in the configuration file that you ls pass to the `mlagents-learn` program.
 Using the default settings specified in the `config/trainer_config.yaml` file (in your ml-agents folder), the RollerAgent takes about 300,000 steps to train.
 However, you can change the